rystsov/rystsov.github.io/_posts/2015-09-16-how-paxos-works.markdown

 Let's prove it.

-**Proof.** Let's define `unwrap` function which maps a ballot number of the write to the ballot number of the previous write.
+**Proof.** First we define `unwrap` function which maps a ballot number of the write to the ballot number of the previous write.

 $$\mathrm{unwrap}(\ddot{x}^2) = \bar{x}^1.\mathrm{vassals}.\mathrm{max}(x \to x.\mathrm{accepted\_n}).\mathrm{accepted\_n}$$